-In compliance with Title 44 U.S.C. §§1901 -1916 (2010), all Federal Depository Library content is available for free use by the general public including all people in our region and Congressional District.
+In compliance with Title 44 U.S.C. §§1901 -1916 (2010), all Federal Depository Library content is available for free use by the general public residing in the Natchitoches area and Louisiana 4th Congressional Distric.
 While only Northwestern State University affiliates or Friends of the Library may check documents out of the library, there is a scanner available for anyone to scan library material free of charge and save it to a flash drive.

 Watson Library is a selective Louisiana State Documents Depository.
 Search State documents through the library catalog.
 Most State documents are located in the Cammie G. Henry Research Center located on the third floor of Watson Library.
 For uncataloged and ephemeral documents, see the Research Center staff.

 All government documents published 1976-Present, which are held by Watson Library are listed in the library’s online public access catalog (OPAC).
 This includes electronic-only titles as well as documents published in paper, microfiche, video, and DVD/CD formats.